Belmont Filmhouse is committed to Equality, Diversity, and Inclusion:

 • Screen 2 has ten wheelchair spaces at the front of the cinema

 • Screen 3 has five wheelchair spaces at the front of the cinema

 Belmont Filmhouse screenings have unassigned seating, but if you need to reserve a specific seat, such as an aisle seat, or a place in the back or front row, please call 01224 343 500 to arrange this in advance.

 Accessible toilet facilities

-In all three screens we provide audio description for those who are blind and visually impaired.
+In all three screens we provide audio description for those who are blind and partially sighted.
 There are two-channel infra-red systems in all three screens.
 Over-ear headphones can be provided at our box office.
 One channel provides audio description (please note AD is not available for every film).
-The other channel provides enhanced sound for hard of hearing customers which is available for all screenings.
+The other channel provides enhanced sound for hard of hearing customers, which is available for all screenings.

 These screenings are dependent on the availability of the materials provided to us by the film distribution companies.